-As per July 2023, Viinex 3.3 implements using relational databases the persistence for three kinds of information: these are events generated by variuos objects which are event sources, ACL-related information to be used by authentication and authorization provider, and arbitrary JSON data organized as a key-value store.
+As per August 2021, Viinex 3.1 implements using relational databases the persistence for two kinds of information: these are events generated by variuos objects which are event sources, and ACL-related information to be used by authentication and authorization provider.

-This section describes how an object which represents the interface to a relational database within Viinex 3.3 can be set up.
+This section describes how an object which represents the interface to a relational database within Viinex 3.1 can be set up.